Felix-Ku/COMP3297-SSEFinder/README.md

 - Identify possible SSEs and store them with time specified
 - Allow staff to select date range to view the possible SSE cases
 - Allow access only by epidemiologists
-- (Through admin page?)
-Allocate username and password for aforesaid personnel
+-  Allocate username and password for aforesaid personnel through Django Admin page
-- (Through admin page?)
-Main the login and personal information of epidemiologists
+-  Maintain the login and personal information of epidemiologists through Django Admin page
     - username,
     - password,
     - CHP staff number (6-digit string),